Listen to this Article

-Over time, monsoon has turned into a big tourist event in India.
-Most of India experience hot weather throughout the year and many consider monsoon as the best time of the year.
+Over time, the monsoon has turned into a big tourist event in India.
+Most of India experiences hot weather throughout the year and many consider the monsoon the best time of the year.
 The monsoon experience is different in different Indian states.
 The temperature plummets down during the day and night alike, which is a great relief from the scorching heat.
 Since monsoon provides the most favorable climate conditions, many like to arrange their vacations and excursions during that time period.

-And the state Karnataka has a great reputation in that field.
+And the state of Karnataka has a great reputation in that field.
 Karnataka is most beautiful during the monsoon period.
-The lush green forests, the scenic waterfalls, the never-ending curves of grasslands and the extraordinary wildlife make the state a heavenly paradise during that time.
+The lush green forests, the scenic waterfalls, the never-ending curves of grasslands, and the extraordinary wildlife make the state a heavenly paradise during that time.
 Trekking in the Western Ghats is always a great experience.
-If it is monsoon, it will add more fun to your adventure with heavy rain, green meadows, overflowing streams, slippery rocks, misty weather at the valley, enchanting waterfalls and finally leech bites.
+If it is monsoon, it will add more fun to your adventure with heavy rain, green meadows, overflowing streams, slippery rocks, misty weather in the valley, enchanting waterfalls, and finally leech bites.

-Here are some of the best places to visit in Karnataka during the Monsoon season.
+Here are some of the best places to visit in Karnataka during the monsoon.

-Abbi falls/Abbey falls is located some 8 km from the Madikeri town.
+Abbi falls/Abbey falls is located some 8 km from Madikeri town.
 It is a monsoon attraction in Coorg.
-During Monsoon River Kaveri flows through this place and the falls is in its full glory at that time.
+During Monsoon River Kaveri flows through this place and the falls are in their full glory at that time.

 It is located in the Malnad region amidst thick forests stretching hundreds of kilometers on the way.
 As part of the Western Ghats mountain range, Agumbe lies in a UNESCO World Heritage Site.